twinstar6980/Twinning.Documentation/english/installation.md

 For `iPhone` systems, you also need to do the following:

-1. sign `core` and `shell`.
+1. sign `kernel` and `shell`.

-	Running executables on the iPhone requires signature verification, and the distributed program files (**core | shell**) are not signed and need to be signed by the user in order to run on the iPhone.
+	Running executables on the iPhone requires signature verification, and the distributed program files (**kernel | shell**) are not signed and need to be signed by the user in order to run on the iPhone.

 	> You can use the **codesign** tool on the **Macintosh** to do this.